 A Hawaii jury yesterday awarded $5.6 million in a personal injury medical malpractice case to a man who had a screwdriver placed in his back instead of a titanium rod.
 The facts in this medical malpractice case are incredible.
 The surgeon, Dr. Robert Ricketson, who lost his medical license in Oklahoma and Texas amidst allegations of drug use before coming to Hawaii, began surgery on a patient and realized after two hours of surgery that the titanium rod that was to be inserted in the patient’s back was nowhere to be found.
 Dr. Ricketson chose to use a screwdriver instead of the titanium rod.
 A nurse who was assisting Dr. Ricketson urged him to wait because a titanium rod was being sent from another island.
 He asked the nurse to leave the operating room.
-Not surprisingly, the screwdriver snapped in just few days.
-Three failed corrective surgeries later, Arturo Iturralde, a Baptist minister, was rendered a parapalegic.
+Not surprisingly, the screwdriver snapped in just a few days.
+Three failed corrective surgeries later, Arturo Iturralde, a Baptist minister, was rendered a paraplegic.
 Just absolutely awful.

 Under Hawaii’s comparative fault system, the jury found that Dr. Ricketson was 65% liable for medical bills and pain and suffering damages and the hospital was 35% responsible.
 The hospital was found responsible for letting Dr. Ricketson perform surgery at their hospital in spite of the evidence that he was not a responsible physician and because the nurse was also blamed for the failure to make sure the rod was ready before the surgery began.
 The total award for compensatory damages was approximately $2.2 million.
 The jury also awarded $3.5 million in punitive damages against Dr. Ricketson.